Home Guides Free Minecraft Server Hosting - Is It Worth It?

 When It's Worth Paying

-• Your group has more than 4–5 players
+• Your group is bigger than 4–5 people

-• You're tired of waiting in queues or restarting the server every session
+• You're sick of queueing or restarting the server every single session

-• You want a private, direct server address instead of connecting through a shared network
+• You want your own server address instead of going through Minehut's lobby

-At that point, spending $10/month to remove all those frustrations is a pretty easy call.
+At that point, $20/month to make all of those problems go away is a pretty easy call.

 LuckyChunk: the simple paid option

-• No queues- your server is ready in under a minute
+• No queues - server is ready in under a minute

 • Your own direct server address